lukejbyrne/ETLvsELT/README.md

 ## 📚 **Dependencies**

-This project requires the following Python libraries:
+This project uses the following Python libraries:

-- `requests` - For fetching data from the USGS API.
+- `requests`: Fetch data from the USGS API.
-- `pandas` - For data manipulation and transformation.
-- `geopy` - For reverse geocoding latitude/longitude to country codes.
+- `pandas`: Manipulate and transform data.

-Install them using:
+Install them with:
 ```bash
 pip install -r requirements.txt
 ```